 The CEFC has committed up to $75 million through a senior debt facility to finance the initiatives.

-According to the Australian Sustainable Built Environment Council, the property sector is responsible for about 23 per cent (footnote: Australian Sustainable Built Environment Council report, Low Carbon, High Performance May 16 p28) of Australia’s greenhouse gas emissions.
+According to the Australian Sustainable Built Environment Council, the property sector is responsible for about 23 per cent of Australia’s greenhouse gas emissions.
+(See Australian Sustainable Built Environment Council report, Low Carbon, High Performance).

 National, Housing, Property, Sustainable Cities, Renewable energy